amoslue/public-obsidian/content/notes/quote/quote.md

 “Anything is a waste of time unless you are fucking well or creating well or getting well or looming toward a kind of phantom-love-happiness.”
 ― Charles Bukowski

+When stupidity is considered patriotism,  it is unsafe to be intelligent. ---- Isaac Asimov